President/CEO David L. Piccoli, II. (left) pictured with Discovery House founder (and father) David L. Piccoli Sr. (right)

 Fear of change

-Sometimes what holds clinics back from moving 100% to paperless health records is the fear of change.
-Adjusting to a new system can be challenging.
-Especially for those accustomed to paper as their primary means of record keeping.
+Even so, adjusting to a new system can still be challenging; especially for those accustomed to paper as their primary means of record-keeping.
 SMART helps to mitigate these fears with our implementation process which is designed to get teams up and running quickly and with confidence.
-Once you commit to implementing an EHR, it is important to work with your vendor to ensure that your staff is informed throughout the process helping to avoid resistance and confusion.
+Once you commit to implementing an EHR, it is essential to work with your vendor to ensure that your staff is informed throughout the process helping to avoid resistance and confusion.

 Successfully implementing paperless health records